-The homemade butterscotch sauce uses just 5 ingredients in less than 10 minutes.
+The homemade butterscotch sauce uses just 5 ingredients and gets done in less than 10 minutes.
 This simple and easy recipe will have you drizzling butterscotch on anything from breakfast pancakes, pound cakes to vanilla ice cream.

 Cook over medium heat until the butter is melted and the sugar is dissolved.

 Continue to cook over medium to medium-low heat for about 4 to 5 minutes.
 Pro tip - You want it to boil but not burn so adjust the heat accordingly.